manthan89-py/Plant-Disease-Detection/Flask Deployed App/Readme.md

+## Make Sure You Read all Instructions :

 ##### This code is fully funcional web app which is already deployed in heroku cloud server

 ##### You have install requirements.txt for run this code in your pc